 How to Ship Your eBay Merchandise

+Shipping is the heart of an e-commerce business like yours.
 Don’t even think of selling an item without evaluating your shipping options:

 Know your carrier options.